WardBeullens/BreakingRainbow/README.md

 # BreakingRainbow
-Scripts for the 'Breaking Rainbow takes a Weekend on a Laptop' paper
+Scripts for the 'Breaking Rainbow takes a Weekend on a Laptop' paper.

 We have the following scripts: